spring-media/adsolutions-implementationReference/publisher/funke.fun.md

 ```

-#### 5.2.2 adsSetup for /gewinnspiele/detail and /gewinnspiele/spiel
+#### 5.2.2 adSSetup for /gewinnspiele/detail and /gewinnspiele/spiel